 Tips and Best Practices

-- Don’t forget to use the delete function in the Train My Bot section to remove questions that do neither apply to anything trained nor make a new question that you want to train.
+- Don’t forget to use the delete function in the Train My Bot section to remove questions that do not apply to anything trained nor deserve a new question to be added/trained.

 - For extra-long phrases that did contain a question variation you want to add, consider adding a shorter variation to the appropriate question instead.
 For example, say a visitor says “I just spent all day on the phone with the bank about my card… I mean it must have been hours!
 Anyway I had to cancel my old card and I was wondering where I go to give you my new one”.
 You can add this to an existing “How do I change my payment information” question, but you may want to shorten the variation you keep to something like “I had to cancel my card and I was wondering where I go to give you my new one”.
 If you add a longer variation then edit it to a shorter version, the longer version will appear in the “Train My Bot” section again.
 You can delete the long phrase at this point.